The common musk turtle, otherwise known as the stinkpot, is very popular and one of the best turtles for novice turtle enthusiasts to take care of.

 But fear not, because typically captive musk turtles do this far often (if at all), and it’s not nearly as strong as say, a skunk’s!

 In the wild, the musk turtle can be found in most parts of the eastern United States up into lower Canada.
+One of the most common types of musk turtle is the eastern musk turtle.

-They are most commonly found in very shallow, slow moving bodies of waters.
+They are most commonly found in very shallow, slow-moving bodies of waters.
 Streams, small rivers and ponds with plenty of green vegetation are the ideal resting spots for them.

 They typically live almost their entire lives in the water, hence the green algae that often forms on their shells.